Reflection groups and cones of sums of squares: Invariant sums of squares

-The following lemma enables the characterisation of extremal elements via its kernels. \begin{lemma} \cite[Lemma 2.2]{blekherman2012nonnegative} Let $V$ be a $\R$-vector space, $\mathcal{A}$ the vector space of quadratic forms on $V$ and $\mathcal{A}^+\subset \mathcal{A}$ the cone of positive semidefinite quadratic forms.
-Let $L$ be a linear subspace of $\mathcal{A}$ and $K$ be the section of $\mathcal{A}^+$ with $L$, i.e., $K:=\mathcal{A}^+\cap L.$ Then a quadratic form $Q \in K$ spans an extreme ray of $K$ if and only if its kernel is maximal for all forms in $L$, i.e. if $\ker Q\subseteq \ker P$ for a $P \in L$, it is $P=\lambda Q$ for some $\lambda\in\R$. \end{lemma} In order to examine the kernels of quadratic forms we use the following construction.
-For a linear subspace $W\subset H_{n,d}$ we define its quadratic symmetrization w.r.t. $G$ as \\ With the notations from above the following straightforward proposition can be used to characterize the elements in the kernels of the quadratic forms that we consider.
+The following lemma enables the characterisation of extremal elements in via their kernels. \begin{lemma} \cite[Lemma 2.2]{blekherman2012nonnegative} Let $V$ be a $\R$-vector space, $\mathcal{A}$ the vector space of quadratic forms on $V$ and $\mathcal{A}^+\subset \mathcal{A}$ the cone of positive semidefinite quadratic forms.
+Let $L$ be a linear subspace of $\mathcal{A}$ and $K$ be the section of $\mathcal{A}^+$ with $L$, i.e., $K:=\mathcal{A}^+\cap L.$ Then a quadratic form $Q \in K$ spans an extreme ray of $K$ if and only if its kernel is maximal for all forms in $L$, i.e., if $\ker Q\subseteq \ker P$ for a $P \in L$, it is $P=\lambda Q$ for some $\lambda\in\R$. \end{lemma} In order to examine the kernels of quadratic forms, we use the following construction.
+For a linear subspace $W\subset H_{n,d}$, we define its quadratic symmetrization w.r.t. $G$ as